oxzi/gosh/README.md

 # gosh!
 Go Share ![CI](https://github.com/oxzi/gosh/workflows/CI/badge.svg)

-gosh is a simple HTTP file server on which users can upload their files without login or authentication.
+gosh is a simple HTTP file sharing server on which users can upload their files without login or authentication.
 All files have a maximum lifetime and are then deleted.

 ## Features

-- Standalone HTTP web server, no additional server needed
+- Standalone HTTP web server, no additional server needed (might be proxied for HTTPS)
 - Store with both files and some metadata
 - Only safe uploader's IP address for legal reasons, anonymous download
 - File and all metadata are automatically deleted after expiration